Soul Hackers 2: Synopsis

 Kuzunoha was researching the Covenants, which when gathered together can summon the Great One and remake the world, with Onda and Arrow assisting him.
 Onda was conducting research to uplift humanity, driven by his Covenant's purpose to further human progress, when he was killed.
 Kuzunoha is also later killed and his Covenant apparently taken.
 Milady and Saizo also held Covenants, but Milady's attaches to Figue when Ringo revives her.
 The group are aided by Raven, a former Yatagarasu summoner to whom Figue becomes attached.
-The group are eventually ambushed and captured by Iron Mask and Zenon who demand Figue's covenant.
+The group are eventually ambushed and captured by Iron Mask and his artificial demon Zenon who demand Figue's covenant.
 Figue infects it with a computer virus which renders Zenon vulnerable.
-Zenon is killed with Ash's help, but Iron Mask escapes with the four of the Covenants while the fifth vanishes.
+Zenon is killed with Ash's help, but Iron Mask escapes with the four of the Covenants.
 Figue later reveals Kuzunoha created a false Covenant for himself, sealing the original inside Arrow and blocking his memories to hide its presence.
 They further learn from Milady that the real Iron Mask was killed, with the current one being an imposter.

 The Covenant is unsealed within Arrow, allowing him to see that Raven has the others, exposing him as the false Iron Mask and mastermind behind the Great One's summoning.
 Transferring Arrow's Covenant to Figue, the group stop Milady from attacking the orphanage in revenge for Iron Mask's death, then end up in a final duel with Raven.
 Despite Figue's plea, Raven fights to the death, having been broken by the constant fighting between summoner gangs and seeing no other way but the Great One to end it.
-A devastated Figue takes the other Covenants, deciding to enact a humanity-wide Soul Hack to remove the will for conflict, causing Aion to shut down as her will overrides it.
+A devastated Figue decides to use the Covenants to enact a humanity-wide Soul Hack and remove the will for conflict, causing Aion to shut down as her will overrides it.
 In the normal ending, Figue fades away after the group defeat her, and Ringo is left the only Aion agent remaining, vowing to observe humanity and report to Aion if it returns, while the summoners part ways.
 If all Soul Matrix quests are completed, Ringo can perform a Soul Hack on Figue after her defeat, reviving her with help from Raven's spirit.
 The summoners part ways as friends, and Ringo and Figue restore Aion who decides to reveal themself to humanity.